Nagendra1997/mesibo-documentation/conferencing.md

 - can subscribe: If the member can subscribe to group voice or video calls
 - can list: If the member can get a list of active callers in the group

-This offers you a very fine level of control that allows you to have to ensure higher levels of privacy and security.
-It also helps you build exactly what you need your application to be, with maximum customizability.
+This offers you a very fine level of control that helps you build exactly what you need in your application, with maximum customizability.
 If you can think it, you can build it.
 Any type of conferencing and streaming app that you need can be easily configured.

 ### Conference
 In a conference room, you need the members of the group to publish their stream and see other's streams.
 Every member will get a list of participants who are publishing their streams.
 They can then view the streams of each participant.
 So, you have the following permissions set.